mrYakamoto/recursion-vs-iteration-benchmarking-it/README.md

 ### Release 3: Improve Performance (optional)
 Let's try to improve the performance of any recursive methods that began to perform poorly.
 A good question to start with might be "Is the computer doing rework (i.e., calculating a number it's already calculated before)?"
-And, if it is, how can we prevent it.
+And, if it is, how can we prevent it?

 *Hint:*  If we're stuck, we can look into memoization and adding default parameters to our methods.